koteshrv/googlemeet-telegrambot/README.md

 restarts the bot
 /restart

-used to login google account
-arguments: mail and password
-this command is used to login using default mail and password which are given at the time of heroku deployment /login this command is used to login using custom mail and password /login mail password

 sends a message to google meet chat.
 Needs confirmation /reply Sending this message from telegram now to send "Sending this message from telegram" to google meet chat you